stefanocortinovis/bboard-recording-downloader/README.md

 ## Setup and Requirements

-This tool was tested on Linux and Windows, but it should work also on OSX.
+This tool was briefly tested on Linux and Windows, but it should work also on OSX.
 It was built on Python 3.8.5 and it requires the libraries `selenium` and `tqdm`.
 The required libraries may be installed with:

 ```console
 git clone https://github.com/scortino/bboard-recording-downloader.git